Haddon Hall is usually closed from January to March, and in November (except for the Mercatum Artisan Market – click

 Your entrance ticket will enable you to re-enter the Hall again on the date of the ticket.

-Children up to and including the age of 16 have free entry.
+Children aged 0-15, ie. up to the age of 16 have free entry.

 We suggest at least two hours will be needed to fully enjoy Haddon Hall and its terraced gardens.
 Our Spotlight Talks are highly recommended to help bring Haddon Hall to life for you and are included in your admission ticket.

 Only guide and assistance dogs are permitted in the grounds or gardens.
 There are, however, public footpaths in the area; click here for details of the footpath next to the Haddon Hall car park.